AllenWLynch/rst_test/cli.rst

 optional arguments:
-  -h, --help            show this help message and exit --seed SEED           Random seed for gene selection.
-Allows for reproducing
+  -h, --help            show this help message and exit -o OUTPUT_PREFIX, --output_prefix OUTPUT_PREFIX
-                        exact results. (default: 2556) --use_motifs          Use motif hits instead of ChIP-seq peaks to represent TF binding (only recommended if TF-of-interest is not represented in ChIP-seq database). (default: chipseq) --save_metadata       Save json-formatted metadata from processing each gene list. (default: False)
-  -o OUTPUT_PREFIX, --output_prefix OUTPUT_PREFIX
                         Output file prefix.
 If left empty, will write results to stdout. (default: None)